iPINNER: An Iterative Physics-Informed Neural Network with Ensemble Kalman Filter: Numerical Results

-Figure~\ref{fig:nsga-kf-20} shows the spatiotemporal solutions and corresponding errors obtained using (1) ADAM-PINN, (2) NSGA-III-PINN, and (3) MoPINNEnKF, under different observational noise levels.
-Consistent with the findings summarized in Table~\ref{tab:Burgers Forward testing error}, MoPINNEnKF is the most accurate model among the three approaches, with its accuracy becoming more remarkable as the noise level increases.
+Figure~\ref{fig:nsga-kf-20} shows the spatiotemporal solutions and corresponding errors obtained using (1) ADAM-PINN, (2) NSGA-III-PINN, and (3) iPINNER, under different observational noise levels.
+Consistent with the findings summarized in Table~\ref{tab:Burgers Forward testing error}, iPINNER is the most accurate model among the three approaches, with its accuracy becoming more remarkable as the noise level increases.